bhavipate/Team-307-GlobeTrotter/README.md

    The React frontend loads instantly in the browser for a smooth user experience.

 2. **Signup/Login**
-   User credentials are sent to the backend API, verified in the MySQL database, and a JWT token is returned for authentication.
+   User credentials are sent to the backend API, verified in the Postgresql database, and a JWT token is returned for authentication.

 3. **Browse Destinations**
    The frontend fetches travel destination data from the backend API.
 Destination images are loaded from the media storage.

 4. **Book a Trip**
    User selects a destination and travel dates.
-The backend API creates a booking entry in the MySQL database.
+The backend API creates a booking entry in the Postgresql database.

 5. **Admin Management**
    Admin users review and approve or reject new travel listings through the admin dashboard.